-We are currently seeking general submissions of short fiction, personal essays, poetry, artwork, and comics for our upcoming spring/summer issue scheduled for release in May 2017.
+We are currently seeking general submissions of personal essays, poetry, artwork, and comics for our upcoming spring/summer issue, scheduled for release in the spring of 2018.

 General Submission Guidelines

 All submissions must be previously unpublished.
 Simultaneous submissions are acceptable as long as you let us know right away if the manuscript is accepted elsewhere.

 Please read the departmental guidelines below and identify the genre of your submission, as well as all relevant information (bio, contact info) on the first page of your document.
 Word files are preferred.

 All submissions may be submitted electronically via Submittable.
 A reading fee of $4 will be charged for each submission and is used solely to offset the administrative costs of maintaining our submission management system.